lars-t-hansen/Jobanalyzer/README.md

   should be alerted to the problem so that X can be made to move.

 * (Manual monitoring) Admin Y wants to view the current load of a shared server.
+Here a question is whether the admin cares about total load or just the load from long-running jobs.
+Probably it's the latter since the former could be had with `htop` or similar tools.

 * (Manual monitoring) Admin Y wants to view historical utilization data of a shared server.
+Same question, though perhaps the answer is different.

 * (Development and debugging) User X runs a analysis using Pytorch.
 X expects the code to use GPUs.
 X wants to check that the code did